 J—Nontaxable sick pay (information only, not included in boxes 1, 3, or 5)

 K—20% excise tax on excess golden parachute payments.
-See “Total Tax” in the Form 1040 instructions.
+See “Other Taxes” in the Form 1040 instructions.

 L—Substantiated employee business expense reimbursements (nontaxable)

 M—Uncollected social security or RRTA tax on taxable cost of group-term life insurance over $50,000 (former employees only).
-See “Total Tax” in the Form 1040 instructions.
+See “Other Taxes” in the Form 1040 instructions.

 N—Uncollected Medicare tax on taxable cost of group-term life insurance over $50,000 (former employees only).
-See “Total Tax” in the Form 1040 instructions.
+See “Other Taxes” in the Form 1040 instructions.

 P—Excludable moving expense reimbursements paid directly to employee (not included in boxes 1, 3, or 5)